susanmarie87/Wild_Boutique/README.md

 hello/ [name='hello']
 The empty path didn’t match any of these.

-This error was being returned because I did not have function mapped to the home url in my root urls.py.
+Cause: This error was being returned because I did not have function mapped to the home url in my root urls.py.

-Django needs to define the url with an empty string.
-Once I removed hello from the string, the test function properly rendered to the page
+Solution: Django needs to define the url with an empty string.
+Once I removed hello from the string, the test function properly rendered to the page.
 ___________________________

 Bug 2

-On the first test run to check my index.html, an error kept returning:
+Problem: On the first test run to check my index.html, an error kept returning:

 'module' object is not callable.

-It turns out that I had improperly imported os in the wrong file.
-By removing this, I was able to open my project.
+Cause: It turns out that I had improperly imported os in the wrong file.

+Solution: By removing the improperly imported os placement I was able to open my project.
 ___________________________

 Bug 3